 AllowedIPs = 192.168.2.2/32

-Next, start the WireGuard wg0 network interface and enable it so Linux automatically creates
+Next, start the WireGuard wg0 network interface and enable it so Linux automatically brings

 wg-quick up wg0